-SUPPLEMENTAL INFORMATION - The prospectus of Wells Real Estate Investment Trust, Inc. consists of this sticker, the prospectus dated December
+SUPPLEMENTAL INFORMATION - The prospectus of Wells Real Estate Investment

-20, 2000, Supplement No. 1 dated February 5, 2001 and Supplement No. 2 dated April 25, 2001 (the supplements are contained inside the back cover page of the prospectus).
+Trust, Inc. consists of this sticker, the prospectus dated December 20, 2000, Supplement No. 1 dated February 5, 2001, Supplement No. 2 dated April 25, 2001 and Supplement No. 3 dated July 20, 2001 (the supplements are contained inside the back cover page of the prospectus).
 Supplement No. 1 includes descriptions of acquisitions of interests in office buildings in Houston, Texas, Minnetonka, Minnesota and Oklahoma City, Oklahoma.
 Supplement No. 2 includes updated financial statements, prior performance tables and certain other revisions to the prospectus.
+Supplement No. 3 includes descriptions of acquisitions of interests in office buildings in Nashville, Tennessee and Jacksonville, Florida and certain other revisions to the prospectus.